 Bouchons and Bocuse not bars and beer bring tourists to Lyon, but traditional local restaurants and world-famous chefs can be complemented by a lively nightlife driven by a significant student population.

 Bars cluster around a small area between St-Paul and Vieux Lyon stations, and the river.
-On facing waterfront corners, the Wallace Bar and Elephant & Castle pub are pleasantly busy during happy hour – the E&C goes big on Sunday lunches, Wells & Young’s beers and TV football.
-A few doors up on the corner, Baràgones is a successful bar-restaurant in its own right, though attached to the Collège Hotel – and offers good local wines plus screenings of OL games to sip them with.
+On facing waterfront corners, the Wallace Bar on rue Octavio Mey and the Elephant & Castle on quai de Bondy are pleasantly busy during happy hour – the E&C goes big on Sunday lunches, Eagle beers and TV football.
+Round the corner on place St-Paul, Baràgones is a successful bar-restaurant in its own right, once attached to the Collège Hotel – and offers good local wines plus screenings of OL games to sip them with.

 Further down the riverfront, on rue St Georges, behind the church and footbridge of the same name, Johnny’s Kitchen and Johnny Walsh’s complement each other perfectly, one great for superior daytime dishes and chatty evening beers, the other springing to life after midnight.
 Down the same street, L’Antidote is more pub by rote.